desmondbera/dental-schedule-app/README.md

 # dental-schedule-app
-A dental scheduling app that will let you access any hygienists and their office schedule.
+A dental scheduling app that will let you access any hygienists and their office schedule to set up an appointment with your favorite dental hygienists.

 ## Built with
 Backend: